 It is impossible to avoid, to escape, or to deny the reality that we live in a broken world.
 Broken people.
 Broken relationships.
 Broken neighborhoods.
 Broken systems.
 Broken commitments.
 Broken dreams.
 Broken hearts.
 Certainly, this pervasive brokenness is the obvious consequence of a creation corrupted and corruptible by our misplaced faith and our proclivity to reject God’s purpose and God’s promise.
 Yet, God’s purpose and promise have never been revoked.
 There remains the redemptive and restorative possibility of all things in Christ, toward which we have all been called to work.

 The hardest work is the work of the heart.
 Perhaps one of the critical reasons why we have not experienced more transformation of the brokenness is that more of our hearts have yet to be captivated by God’s heart for us.
-Each week as I prepare to offer good news to the congregation among whom I serve I am wont to consider my own heart and what is most important to me.
-“For where your treasure is, there your heart will be also.”
-(Luke 12:34 NASB) Consequently, I always come back to my experience of the family who shaped my life and utterly spoiled me for the work I do today.
+Each week as I prepare to offer good news to the congregation among whom I serve, I consider my own heart and what is most important to me.
+“For where your treasure is, there your heart will be also” (Luke 12:34 NASB).
+Consequently, I always come back to my experience of the family that shaped my life and utterly spoiled me for the work I do today.

-Learning Faithful Work as a Boy in Detroit
+Learning faith and work as a boy in Detroit

 I suppose one could dwell in the abstract and cite principles of how economics work in our United States context.
 Yet, people in the pews can find great fulfillment in the recognition and appreciation of economics as simply “taking care of the house.”
 Whether the house is where we are privileged to lay our heads or the “world-house” that Dr. Martin King, Jr. identified where all of humanity shares rented space, the treasure can be found in the house.
 Capitalism in a pure sense is merely one modern expression of human creativity and fruitfulness, began originally by our faithful God for the house.
 The idea involves the spiritual and social capital that every individual is meant to provide, partake of, and participate in.
 But more personally, it is in the words of the late Justice Thurgood Marshall, “Doing the best we can with what we have.”